jonataseduardo/guardrails/docs/pydoc_google.md

     indicate that some unexpected event occurred.
 If an exception is desired in the latter cases, use a raise statement.
 For example:

-        Yes:
+        Example:
+    ```
       def connect_to_next_port(self, minimum: int) -> int:
         """Connects to the next available port.

         Args:
           minimum: A port value greater or equal to 1024.

         Returns:
           The new minimum port.

         Raises:
           ConnectionError: If no available port is found.
         """
         if minimum < 1024:
           # Note that this raising of ValueError is not mentioned in the doc
           # string's "Raises:" section because it is not appropriate to
           # guarantee this specific behavioral reaction to API misuse.
-              raise ValueError(f'Min. port must be at least 1024, not {minimum}.') port = self._find_next_open_port(minimum)
+          raise ValueError(f'Min. port must be at least 1024, not {minimum}.')
+        port = self._find_next_open_port(minimum)
         if port is None:
           raise ConnectionError(
-                  f'Could not connect to service on port {minimum} or higher.') assert port >= minimum, (
+              f'Could not connect to service on port {minimum} or higher.')
+        assert port >= minimum, (
-                f'Unexpected port {port} when minimum was {minimum}.') return port
+            f'Unexpected port {port} when minimum was {minimum}.')

-        No:
-          def connect_to_next_port(self, minimum: int) -> int:
-            """Connects to the next available port.

-            Args:
-              minimum: A port value greater or equal to 1024.

-            Returns:
-              The new minimum port.
-            """
-            assert minimum >= 1024, 'Minimum port must be at least 1024.' port = self._find_next_open_port(minimum)
-            assert port is not None
         return port
+    ```

 -   Libraries or packages may define their own exceptions.
 When doing so they must inherit from an existing exception class.
 Exception names